 About Premature Ejaculation

-Premature ejaculation (PE) is a distressing condition in which men ejaculate too quickly before or shortly after vaginal penetration (often within less than a minute).
+Premature ejaculation (PE) is a distressing condition in which patients ejaculate too quickly before or shortly after penetration (often within less than a minute).

 PE subtypes